the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Connectivity.rst

     - long-range connectivity and,
     - local connectivity.

-You can also download connectomes from the **Allen Mouse Brain Connectivity Atlas**.
+You can also download connectomes from the **Allen Mouse Brain Connectivity Atlas** or create structural and functional connectivities with data from the **EBRAINS Knowledge Graph** using the **siibra** library.

 |